abejfehr/ukraine-info-banner/README.md

 ## Demo site

-See what it looks like for yourself [here](https://www.abefehr.com/ukraine-info-banner/?ua-info-banner=true)
+See what it looks like for yourself [here].(https://www.abefehr.com/ukraine-info-banner/?ua-info-banner=true)

 In English, the text in the overlay reads:

 > **Russia invades Ukraine**
 >
-> The war is being waged against your Ukrainian brothers and has claimed many victims.
+> War is being waged against your Ukrainian brothers and has claimed many victims.
 >
 > Your government is hiding the truth from you.
 >